Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

 - Line 38: Below this is all formatting for the plot.

 The output is explained below:

-First, the name of the output we selected.
-A table of the Morris Results.
-The top three inputs.
+First, we will see the name of the output we selected.
+Next, there will be a table of the Morris Results.
+That includes the mu value and the mu star value.
+These values are the average and the absolute average of all of the elementary effects.
+Inputs with a large mu_star have a strong linear effect on the output.
+The sigma value is the standard deviation of the elementary effects.
+A large sigma value indicated interaction with other inputs produces a strong effect on the output.
+The confidence intervals indicate how reliable mu and sigma have been calculated.
+If the confidence interval is similar in magnitude to the value itself, then the test result is unreliable.
+Also, very small values in comparison to the magnitute of the output might indicate that the change is inconsiquential.

-The plot: On the right, the legend delinated by shapes and colors.
-The x axis is the mu_star value and the sigma value is on the y axis.
+The next output seen is the the top three inputs ranking.
+Then we see the plot.
+On the right, the legend for each input delinated by shapes and colors.
+The mu_star value is tracked along the x axis and the sigma value is on the y axis.